 - To adjust handset volume: - 1.
-During a call or when making a call ensure that the handset is off the cradle. - 2.
-Press the 1-1+ hard key; the Handset Volume bar is displayed on the screen.
+During a call or when making a call ensure that the handset is off the cradle.

+3. Press the -+ hard key on the keypad.
+After adjusting, the Handset Volume bar disappears from the screen.

 6.12.4 Adjusting Speaker Volume